Gamification in Design - Part Two

 Even after the recent Facebook privacy debacle, many would be skeptical of quitting it because Facebook has essentially provided you a sense of ownership to your memories that you shared on their platform.
 Something you wouldn’t want to let go off just like that.

-Part three is out now!
+Part three is out now!#part-three-is-out-now

 In part 3 of this series, we will look into some of the other core drives of the Octalysis Framework which can be applied to our design process to improve user engagement